Since 1986 NYC Dentistry Tue, Nov 19, 2024

 Solutions your dentist may have

 Trying to live a normal life is hard enough these days without a proper bite.
-Your dentist knows ways to help mitigate the problem…
+As your dental team, we know ways to help mitigate the problem…

 Relining your existing denture.
 Often, your denture can be relined to conform to the natural surface of your gum ridge, which may have gradually changed.
-Your dentist will take a new impression, and send out your appliance to the lab.
+We can take a new impression, and send out your appliance to the lab.
 In the interim, you’ll have to go without the denture for a day or two.

 Making a brand new denture.
 Should it not be possible to do a reline, making a new one is often recommended.
 This requires anywhere from two to five dental visits – but the resulting denture can last up to seven years – well worth the bother.

 Try something new – and better!
 Regardless of how perfectly they are fabricated, or how well you maintain them, standalone dentures are not ideal.
-Speak with your dentist about implant-based solutions.
-These include removable dentures supported by permanent implants, and implant-supported dentures that cannot be removed – it’s all up to you and your practitioner to find the best way to go.
+Speak with us about implant-based solutions.
+These include removable dentures supported by permanent implants, and implant-supported dentures that cannot be removed – it’s all up to you (and us) to find the best way to go.
 Note that, similar to dentures, implants require enough healthy bone in the jaw to support them.
-Your dentist can recommend ways to correct this issue.
+We can recommend ways to correct this issue.

 The bottom line on lower dentures